oda404/oXu/README.md

 # oXu!
-oXu! is an osu! client written in C++.
+oXu! is a custom osu! client written in C++.
 The project is made mainly as a learning excersise. oXu! is still in a pre-alpha state and under heavy development.

 ## Features